Skip to Content

 11 Best Michio Kaku Books You Have To Read

-This collection of the best Michio Kaku books are a thrilling read and will teach you a lot about physics, the universe and much more!
+This collection of the best Michio Kaku books provides some thrilling reads that will teach you a lot about physics, the universe and much more!

 I’ve been a fan of Michio Kaku for a long time and have read a few of them.
-The Future of Humanity, Physics of The Future and Parallel Worlds are some of the ones that are great reads.
+The Future of Humanity, Physics of the Future and Parallel Worlds are some of his best reads.

-The best thing about Kaku is that he’s able to make complicated topics within physics such as quantum mechanics, relativity and much more accessible to the layperson.
+The best thing about Kaku is that he can make complicated topics within physics, such as quantum mechanics, relativity and much more, accessible to the layperson.

 These concepts are difficult to wrap your head around, but Kaku can take you with him along the way.